kdds598/2021-25-MAP2-G11-AI_POWERED_E_LEARNING_PLATFORM/README.md

 # AI Powered E-Learning System

 ## **Project Description**

-AI Powered E-Learning System is a full-stack e-learning management system built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that enables users to explore and engage in interactive courses.
-This system supports video content, lesson tracking, and student progress monitoring.
+it is an innovative AI-powered e-learning management system meticulously crafted with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+It offers a dynamic and engaging learning environment where students can explore interactive courses enriched with video lectures.
+The platform goes beyond traditional learning by integrating AI to provide intelligent support through a chatbot that answers lecture-related questions and automatically generates quizzes to reinforce learning.
+Furthermore, it empowers educators to seamlessly upload and manage their course content, including comprehensive video lectures, making high-quality education accessible to all.
+The system also incorporates robust features for tracking student progress and ensuring a personalized learning journey.

+Built with a focus on security and ease of use, it utilizes Google or email authentication via Firebase for a streamlined login process.
+A well-architected backend efficiently manages user and course data, with MongoDB serving as the reliable database backbone.
+Cloudinary is integrated for efficient cloud storage and management of all media assets, ensuring a smooth and responsive user experience.

 The app includes Google authentication via Firebase, a robust backend for handling users and course data, and MongoDB for storing all user-related and course-related information.